 The China Navigation Company (CNCo)

-We have been actively working on ship recycling projects since the 1990s, are the International Association of Classification Societies' ship recycling representative at the International Maritime Organization, and were instrumental in the development of the ISO 30000 management system standard for ship recycling facilities.
+We brought over 25 years’ knowledge of ship recycling legislation, standards, practices and projects to our client.
+This included our background as the International Association of Classification Societies' ship recycling representative at the International Maritime Organization.
+Here, we were instrumental in developing the ISO 30000 management system standard for ship recycling facilities.

-- Inspections before, during and after the recycling of each ship
+- conducting inspections before, during and after the recycling of each ship

-- Further enhance their reputation as a leading, responsible shipowner
+further enhance the company’s reputation as a leading, responsible shipowner.

 “Our decision to avoid using recycling by beaching, due to environmental and human health concerns, required a paradigm shift in the old shipping business mind-set; we are taking responsibility for an asset and how it is treated.
 We did this simply because it is the right thing to do.”

 General Manager for Sustainable Development, CNCo